 Frustrated when your child has potty training accidents just minutes after he said he didn’t need to use the potty?

-You also want to make potty use a regular part of his day.
+And make potty use a regular part of his day.
 Routines give him the predictability he needs so he knows exactly what to do and when.
 You might use the potty after waking up, before leaving the house, after eating meals, or before bath time.

 6. Practice good potty training habits